Victims of Charity: Q&A

 Each year inside British laboratories, nearly 4 million animals are experimented on.
 Every 8 seconds, one animal dies.
-Cats, dogs, rats, mice, guinea pigs, rabbits, primates and other animals are used to test new products, to study human disease and in the development of new drugs.
+Cats, dogs, rats, mice, guinea pigs, rabbits, monkeys and other animals are used to test new products, to study human disease and in the development of new drugs.
 They are even used in warfare experiments.
 Animal Aid opposes animal experiments on both moral and scientific grounds.
 Animals are not laboratory tools.
 They are sentient creatures capable of experiencing pain, fear, loneliness, frustration and sadness.

 To imprison animals and deny them their freedom to express natural instincts and to deliberately inflict physical pain in the name of science is unacceptable.
 All the more so because the experiments are bad science in the first place: they do not produce information that can be reliably applied to people.
-Ending vivisection will benefit people as well as animals.
+Ending animal experiments will benefit people as well as animals.

 Why is Animal Aid asking people to boycott Cancer Research UK and other medical research charities?

 If you give to Cancer Research UK, the British Heart Foundation, Parkinson’s UK and the Alzheimer’s Society, or if you support their charity shops, then some of your money is paying for animal experiments.
 We don’t know how much – they won’t make that information public.
 In fact, we knew very little about the precise nature of the experiments themselves until we commissioned a team of experts to investigate.

 They produced a detailed report, Victims of Charity, which draws on accounts of experimental procedures – published in scientific periodicals – that were written by the animal researchers themselves.